akashadhikari/100-days-of-django-archived/logs.md

 **Thoughts** : Wow!
 Ok, I have found some known bugs.
 I also have to make a comment section and other stuff but the important part was covered (well, at least in Django Admin).
 Now, the system accepts code/text snippets and highhlights them according to the language.
 It's a win!

+## Day 17: July 27 2018

+**Today I learned** :
+- Add snippet from form (raw code)
+- Jaqen H'gar mode: Guest user : No one!
+- Enhance profile info.

+**Thoughts** : I included snippet pasting feature from the frontend but with the raw code (no wysiwyg).
+Also, the feature of "guest user" or Jaqen H'gar mode was included :laughing: .
+Lastly, some enhancement on profile info (total snipps count, likes count etc) to wrap it up for today.